SysKitTeam/docs-point/faq/migrate-audit-logs.md

 {% hint style="warning" %}
 **Please note!**
-Before you begin with the migration, make sure your SysKit Security Manager application is upgraded to the [latest version](https://docs.syskit.com/security-manager/product-updates/security-manager-7-1-0-release-note).
+Before you begin with the migration, make sure your SysKit Security Manager application is upgraded to the **latest version** - **7.1.0**.
 {% endhint %}

 ## Get Existing Audit Logs